WWII Documentary Filmmaking Study Abroad Program

 Costs & Logistics

 The program costs vary from year to year depending on number of students enrolled, exchange rates and logistical changes.
 The program fee for 2026 has not been established at this time, please check back for updates.
-The program fee for Summer 2025 was $3,880 (This includes the $300 deposit paid upon acceptance to the program) This is only an estimate at this time and will continue to be until further notice.
+The program fee for Summer 2026 is $4,475 (this includes the $300 deposit paid upon acceptance to the program.)
+This is only an estimate at this time and will continue to be until further notice.
 This fee is subject to change from what is advertised to students until all students are accepted and committed to the program.

 In addition to the program fee, students are expected to pay 3 hours of In-state tuition and UGA Mandatory Fees through their Athena student accounts after registration.
 The HOPE and Zell Miller scholarships can be applied towards TUITION only if applicable. **non-UGA transient students may have an additional $250 fee upon registration**